ErpNetDocs/tech/modules/logistics/index.md

 #### WMS

-The **Warehouse Management System** works as its own separate module dedicated to the more complex managed warehouse operations.
+The Warehouse Management System works as its own separate module dedicated to the more complex **managed warehouse operations**.

 It allows you to create warehouse documents, requisitions and transactions, as well as fulfill orders efficiently using the integrated **[WMS Worker](https://docs.erp.net/tech/modules/logistics/wms/wms-worker/index.html)** application.